-- 2 1/2 cups chopped dates
+- 2 1/2 cups chopped dates (370g)

-- 3 tablespoons brown sugar, packed
+- 3 tablespoons brown sugar, packed (54g)

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract (5 ml)

-For the Oat Mixture
+For the Oatmeal Crumble

-- 1 1/3 cups all-purpose flour
+- 1 1/3 cups all-purpose flour (160g)

 - 1/4 teaspoon baking soda

-- 1/4 teaspoon ground cinnamon, optional
+- 1/4 teaspoon ground cinnamon

 - Stir together the dates, brown sugar, water, and lemon juice in a medium saucepan and bring to a boil over medium high heat.